-- 15. I have a question regarding social security and Medicare coverage requirements.
+- 11. I have a question regarding social security and Medicare coverage requirements.
 Whom do I contact?
 The State Social Security Administrator should always be an entity's first contact on any questions regarding coverage under social security or Medicare.
 If additional assistance is needed, coverage issues should be addressed to SSA.
-See Chapter 7, State Social Security Administrators.
-[STATE] - 16.
-Where should questions that begin, "Do we have to pay social security taxes on...?" be directed?
-All questions related to Federal tax liability should be directed to the IRS.
-[IRS] - 17.
+See Chapter 8, State Social Security Administrators.
+[STATE] - 12.
 If the IRS is responsible for answering questions on withholding and paying social security and Medicare taxes, why do we get reporting information from SSA and why do we have to send IRS Forms W-2 to SSA?
-People apply to SSA for monthly retirement, disability or survivors benefits.
+SSA is responsible for receiving applications for monthly retirement, disability or survivors benefits.
 The amount of benefits is based in part on an individual's earnings over his or her working career.
 Therefore, SSA must know about those earnings.
 The information on an individual's earnings record is taken directly from the social security and Medicare wage fields on the Form W-2 sent to SSA by the employer.
 After SSA processes this information, it is forwarded to the IRS.
 Either IRS or SSA can help you with reporting questions.
-[IRS/SSA] - 18.
-Where should questions related to social security benefit payments and earnings records be directed?
-Questions concerning social security benefit payments or correcting earnings records should be directed to SSA.
-[SSA] - 19.
-I prepare payroll for six individuals.
-With a question on withholding social security taxes, I called the nearest Social Security office and was told to contact the IRS.
-Why should I call the IRS if I am asking about social security taxes?
-The IRS is responsible for determining liability and collecting social security and Medicare taxes.
-Contact the IRS with questions regarding when to withhold social security and Medicare taxes and where and how to pay them.
-If you have a question about coverage you should first contact your State Social Security Administrator to determine whether the services are covered for social security and Medicare.
-[STATE/IRS]
+[IRS/SSA] - 13.
+Where can I obtain a list of governmental employers in my state?
+A list of all states and the total number of government employers can be found on the U.S.

-20. Where can I obtain a list of governmental employers in my state?
-A list of all states and the total number of government employers can be found on the U.S. Bureau of the Census Governments Integrated Directory web site at www.census.gov.
+Bureau of the Census Governments Integrated Directory website at www.census.gov.
 To identify the specific entities, locate a list of state departments in your state and identify who works with employers.
 You may start with offices such as the state department of labor and employment or Secretary of State and contact other offices such as the department of local affairs.
 Determine whether any government types are not included in your existing lists and gather lists from the appropriate sources, such as school districts.
 [STATE]